dinith95/CodingBook/devops/kubernates/kubernates.md

 ## Cluster-IP Service
 - default type of service
 - **map pods with multiple ips** to a single service.

+> port definitions
+- `port` - the port of the service
+- `targetPort` - the port of the application

 # Ingress